 A look back at the biggest business lessons I’ve learned over the last ten years as a food blogger.

 As you may have heard, last week I celebrated the 10th Anniversary of The Lemon Bowl.
-In case you missed it, be sure to check out my thank you letter to my readers.
 This week I wanted to share ten of the biggest business lessons I’ve learned since starting my blog back in 2010.
 Thank you for being here, friends.
 Enjoy!

 - Passion vs. Profit:

 - Choose Temporary Discomfort Over Long Term Resentment:

 - Social Media Trends – Nothing Is Permanent:

 - You Must Relinquish Control in Order to Grow: